bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 | Case | Fractal Design Define 7 |
 | PSU | Fractal Design Ion+ 660W Platinum |

+It's cheap, powerful, quiet, never overheats, never runs out of juice and it has all the ports in the world.
+You can even swap parts yourself!
+As a bonus - it glows in the dark and it looks bad-ass!
 I got it in July 2020 and it has been my primary computer ever since.
 Get this desktop had a few interesting
 ramifications: